chaoticgoodcomputing/chaoticgoodcomputing.github.io/content/public/templates/daily.template.md

     return acc;
   }

-  // Get time file was created from frontmatter const createdAt = app.metadataCache.getFileCache(file)?.frontmatter?.[createdAtKey];
+  // Get time file was created from front matter const createdAt = app.metadataCache.getFileCache(file)?.frontmatter?.[createdAtKey];
   const noteTitle = app.metadataCache.getFileCache(file)?.frontmatter?.[titleKey];

-  // If file has created at frontmatter and if that file was created more recently than the currently found most recently created file, then set most recently created file to file if (
+  // If file has created at front matter and if that file was created more recently than the currently found most recently created file, then set most recently created file to file if (
     createdAt &&
     (!acc || new Date(createdAt).getTime() > new Date(acc.createdAt).getTime()))